StOlafR/Workshop2021/index.md

     - [RStudio Community](https://community.rstudio.com/)
     - [Stack Overflow](https://stackoverflow.com/questions/tagged/r)

-[^1]: Understanding documentation and code written by others is an aquired skill that takes practice.
+[^1]: Understanding documentation and code written by others is an acquired skill that takes practice.
 Just try it out and remember, you can't break R!

 ## Using R outside of the St. Olaf server
 Want to continue using R offline?
 Moved on from St. Olaf and no longer have access to the server?
 You can download and run R locally for all of your projects.
 Just remember, you need both R (the engine) and RStudio (the steering wheel, dashboard, and pedals).
 While you may never actually open R, it's important to keep it installed and up to date.
-This will also require setting up your library, so don't forget to install and load those libraries.
+You will also need to set up your library, so don't forget to install and load those packages.

 - [Download R](https://www.r-project.org/)
 - [Download RStudio](https://www.rstudio.com/)